It is the first such meeting to be hosted by Iraq since before the late dictator Saddam Hussein's forces invaded Kuwait in 1990.

-The Syrian government, whose membership has been suspended by the Arab League over the yearlong Syrian conflict, will not attend.
+The Syrian government, whose membership has been suspended by the Arab League over the year-old Syrian conflict, will not attend.

 According to Radio Free Iraq correspondent Leith Ahmed, Iraqi authorities have an even higher security option if needed.

-"If there is a shortfall or gap in the security...they would move it from the Green Zone to another palace near [Baghdad International] Airport," he said.
+"If there is a shortfall or gap in the security...they would move it from the Green Zone to another palace near [Baghdad International] airport," he says.

-Ahmed said the last-minute contingency plan was part of extraordinary security precautions surrounding the summit.
+He says the last minute contingency plan is part of extraordinary security precautions surrounding the summit.

 Government offices have been shut for this week in order to clear central Baghdad of the heavy traffic that usually crams its streets.